For Birth Moms Only: You're Invited

 How do I RSVP?

 It's all online.
 If you're a birth mom who has placed a child for adoption and live in one of the cities listed above, then we'd love for you to consider coming to dinner.
-To RSVP, click on the city link above.
-That will take you to the page where you RSVP.
+Once the cities have been announced, you will RSVP here on our website.
 We will follow up as it gets closer to confirm exact location.

 Are there going to be more dinners later this year?

-Yes!
-There will be more dinners in other cities on Thursday, November 1.
+There will be more dinners in other cities next spring.

 Who hosts each of the dinners?

 At this time, our dinners are hosted by a birth mom in the respective city.
 Though the costs associated with the dinner are all underwritten by BraveLove.